Daniel-De-la-Cruz-Vill/Sales-analysis-with-Power-BI-and-SQL/README.md

 # **Pizza sales analysis with Power BI and SQL**
 In this project, we analyzed data from sales of a pizza store in 2015.
-SQL queries were used to calculate KPIs and other important data relating to those sales, and then Power BI was used to create a dashboard to visualize those values.
+SQL queries were used to calculate KPIs and other important data relating to those sales.
+Power BI was then used to create a dashboard to visualize those values.
 The data-related questions answered in this project are the following:

 1. What are the total revenue, average order cost, average number of pizzas per order,  total orders, and total pizzas sold?